 Note: You can finance all or part of your project.
 You are allowed to finance only a part of your project, or even an associated side-project, as long as you clearly explain what you’re doing to your donors.

 What does it cost me if I don't reach my fundraising goal?

 Nothing.
 It’s considered a “draw,” and you don’t pay anything.

+For all funds collected via Paypal, please note that Paypal applies its own commission rate on each transaction.
 For details on PayPal fees, go to: details on PayPal fees

 Yes!
 The project owner owns all intellectual property related to his or her project and does not give “shares” or “rights” to anyone else.
 As we explain here, financial support received through Ulule is not considered an investment, but rather a donation, given with nothing expected in return.
 And of course, Ulule does not claim any ownership or rights of any kind with regard to your project.
 It’s your project.